-Career education which refers to well organised and structured learning activities offered by schools, public employment services, NGOs, social partners, universities, adult learning institutions or community based services aimed at developing individuals’ career management skills, covering self-learning, building of capacities to identify and interpret labour market information as well as learning and career opportunities, make learning and career decisions, plans and act upon them.
-It is highlighted particularly because it is a key tool to provide access to career guidance to all young people in mandatory education and beyond in education and training.
+Career education refers to well-organised learning activities aimed at developing individuals’ career management skills.
+Offered by schools, public employment services, NGOs, social partners, universities, adult learning institutions or community-based services, they cover self-learning, capacity building to identify and interpret labour market information, as well as learning and career opportunities, learning and career decision making.
+It is a key tool to provide young people in mandatory education and beyond with access to career guidance.

 - for the employed workers in the formal economy – Refers to activities aimed at developing employee career management skills to support individual skill development and training, skills utilisation, productivity, innovation and smart specialisation, and promote strategic staff planning and development.
 It frequently relies on activities such as career talks, assessments, establishment of personal plans but also includes enabling company environments for lifelong learning.

 - for workers in the informal economy (which comprises more than half of the global labour force and more than 90% of micro and small enterprises worldwide) – Workers in the informal economy are often unaware of their possibilities to access qualifications, decent work and benefit from social protection.
 This is also the case for rural populations and individuals performing domestic work, particularly women.
 Initiatives and partnerships that mobilise national, sectoral and local actors, are key to meet the needs of these workers.
 Given the large number of micro, small and medium-sized enterprises with limited resources, the role of social partners is to be leveraged to support these enterprises, for example in providing skills needs assessments and forecasting, facilitating cooperation with adult learning and vocational education and training institutions for continuing professional development, also tapping into the formalisation of non-formal and informal learning at the workplace and the recognition of prior learning.